Grenoble, France and Immigration

 - Passport-size photo, make sure you get them in France and not Costco!

-- Timbres fiscaux, available in most Tabacs or online Timbres Fiscaux (tax if you will)
+- Timbres fiscaux, available in most Tabacs or online Timbres Fiscaux (these little stamps that act as currency as they do not take money at the OFII - tax if you will).

 This is the fun part!